The legendary Cold Friday of Jan. 19, 1810 brought such terrible winds and frigid temperature that people talked and wrote about it for generations.

 Mother remembers the Cold Friday--very well--She lived in the house where I was born--The people in the kitchen Jack Garrison--Ester--& a Hardy girl drew up close to the fire--but the dishes which the Hardy girl was washing froze as fast as she washed them close to the fire.
 They managed to keep warm in the parlor by their great fires.

 Few people ventured outside.
-The New England Farmer reported, 'there was very little going from place to place.
+The New England Farmer reported, 'very little going from place to place.
 Farmers piled on the wood and attended to their cattle, and that was about all for the day.’
 Anyone who had to go outside for an errand that could not be deferred, ‘sped over the ground like squirrels and were fortunate if they returned with no flesh from the intensity of the frost.’

 One intrepid little girl in Henniker, N.H., braved the cold to walk a mile to school.
 Her teacher, who awarded medals to his most punctual students, gave her the prize.
 She kept it during the term.
 In fact, she kept it her whole life.
 The Henniker Historical Society has a picture of her at age 100 with the medal.
 (See it here.)